Higher dimensional obstructions for star reductions

 \section{Introduction}

 Many classification problems in mathematics can be formally presented as pairs $(X,E)$, where $X$ is a Polish space and $E$ is an analytic equivalence relation on $X$.
 For example, the problem of classifying graph structures on domain $\omega$ up to isomorphism, or the problem of classifying self-adjoint operators on a separable Hilbert space up to unitary equivalence, are both instances of this formal setup.
-In order to compare the relative complexity of two such problems $(X,E),(Y,F),$ one often wants to know whether there exists a map $f\colon X\to Y$ such that: \begin{enumerate} \item $f$ is a {\bf reduction} from $E$ to $F$, i.e., $x E x'\iff f(x)F f(x')$, for all $x,x'\in X$; \item $f$ preserves some structural properties of $(X,E)$ and $(Y,F)$? \end{enumerate} In practice, and since otherwise the question trivializes,\footnote{By the axiom of choice, there is an ``abstract'' reduction from $E$ to $F$ if and only if $|X/E|\leq |Y/F|$.} the reduction $f$ is always assumed to be Borel, or at least Baire measurable.
+In order to compare the relative complexity of two such problems $(X,E),(Y,F),$ one often wants to know whether there exists a map $f\colon X\to Y$ such that: \begin{enumerate} \item $f$ is a {\bf reduction} from $E$ to $F$, i.e., $x E x'\iff f(x)F f(x')$, for all $x,x'\in X$; \item $f$ preserves some structural properties of $(X,E)$ and $(Y,F)$. \end{enumerate} In practice, and since otherwise the question trivializes,\footnote{Assuming the axiom of choice, there is an ``abstract'' reduction from $E$ to $F$ if and only if $|X/E|\leq |Y/F|$.} the reduction $f$ is usually assumed to be Borel, or at least Baire measurable.
 Besides this minimal definability requirement, one often wants $f$ to be sensitive to various other structural properties of $(X,E)$ and $(Y,F)$.
-For example, in the context of the topological Vaught conjecture it is useful to consider \emph{faithful reductions}, i.e., Borel reductions $f$ from $E$ to $F$ with the additionally property that the $F$-saturation of the image of any $E$-invariant Borel subset of $X$ is a Borel subset of $Y$ \cite{Friedman, Hjorth, Gao2, Gao3}.
+For example, in the context of the topological Vaught conjecture it is useful to consider \emph{faithful reductions}, i.e., Borel reductions $f$ from $E$ to $F$ with the additional property that the $F$-saturation of the image of any $E$-invariant Borel subset of $X$ is a Borel subset of $Y$ \cite{Friedman, Hjorth, Gao2, Gao3}.
 In the context of ergodic theory, when $X,Y$ additionally support probability measures $\mu,\nu$, and $E,F$ are orbit equivalence relations of measure preserving actions of countable groups, one often works with \emph{orbit equivalences}.
-These are Borel reductions from $E$ to $F$ which are bijective and measure preserving, i.e., they pull back $\nu$-null sets to $\mu$-null sets \cite{Gab,GabF,KechrisMiller}.
+An orbit equivalence is a Borel bijection $f\colon X_0\to Y_0$ between Borel conull subsets $X_0\subseteq X$ and $Y_0\subseteq Y$, which is a reduction from $E\res X^{2}_0$ to $F\res Y^{2}_0$ and which pulls back $\nu$-null sets to $\mu$-null sets \cite{Gab,GabF,KechrisMiller}.
 In this paper we introduce and study \emph{$*$-reductions}.
 These are Baire measurable reductions which are category preserving.\footnote{For more information on category preserving maps between Polish spaces one may consult \cite[Appendix A]{Category}.}